-Course Name: Civil Procedure Code Course Code: 1202703 Semester:VII
+Course Name: Civil Procedure Code Course Code: 1202703 Semester: VII

-Course Outcomes: -On successful completion of this course, the students will be able to:
+Course Outcomes: -On successful completion of this course, the student will be able to:

-CO Statement CO1 Explain the essential elements of civil suit and jurisdiction of civil courts in civil matters.
-CO2 Define the principles of Res Sub-Judice and Res-Judicata.
+СО Statement CO1 Understand the civil procedure relates to the substantive and procedural civil laws.
+CO2 Interpret the fundamental principle and nature of civil suit.
 CO3 Examine the concept of special suits as per practical aspects in Mock trails/practical training/drafting.
-CO4 Execute the execution process under the code for civil procedure.
-CO5 Solve the matters of resistance to delivery of attached property.
+CO4 Execute the execution process under the schedule of code for civil procedure.
+CO5 Identify the competence and jurisdiction of Civil Courts.

-Substantive and Procedural Law, Nature of Code of Civil Procedure and its scheme, Meaning of Suit, and its essentials ; jurisdiction of Courts to try suit of a civil nature unless barred ; objections to jurisdiction.
+Substantive and Procedural Law, Nature of Code of Civil Procedure and its scheme, Meaning of Suit, and its essentials; jurisdiction of Courts to try suit of a civil nature unless barred; objections to jurisdiction.